janlelis/better-array/README.md

 `.plus` | Array | Array | Returns a concatenated array `.and` | Array | Array | Returns the intersection: Keep only values which can be found in both arrays

-Please note that the result is a normal Array, not a BetterArray, so chaining BetterArray methods is not possible.
+Please note that the result is a normal Array, not a BetterArray.

 ## MIT License